 - The Goedertrouw Dam, which is the largest water resource in the system.
 The dam supplies water to the Greater Mthonjaneni WTP below the dam wall.
 Releases are also made to from the dam for abstraction at the uMhlathuze Weir for irrigation, industry and domestic water use.
 Furthermore, water from the weir is pumped north to the Nsezi WTP, as well as south towards users around Lake Cubhu. - Local coastal lakes, namely, Lake Nsezi, Lake Cubhu, Lake Mzingazi and Lake Nhlabane.
-These lakes are augmented by abstractions from the Mfolozi River by Richards Bay Minerals, as well as the abstractions at the uMhlathuze Weir (as mentioned above). - The Thukela-Goedertrouw Transfer Scheme, which was built as a drought emergency scheme in 1997.
-This scheme was designed to pump 1.2 m3/s but only supplies up to 1 m3/s (as a result of operational inefficiencies) from the uThukela River over the divide into Goedertrouw Dam.
-A doubling of the Middledrift transfer scheme capacity from 1 to 2 m3/s was designed during the 2014/15 drought.
-This upgrade includes the installation of additional river abstraction pumps, the construction of a parallel de-sanding works, parallel high lift pump station and a parallel rising main from the second high lift pump station to the Mvuzane stream which feeds Goedertrouw Dam.
-Following a long period of contractual-related challenges, construction works are underway and the project is expected to be completed in 2023.
+These lakes are augmented by abstractions from the Mfolozi River by Richards Bay Minerals, as well as the abstractions at the uMhlathuze Weir (as mentioned above). - The Thukela-Goedertrouw Transfer Scheme (near Middledrift), which was built as a drought emergency scheme in 1997.
+This scheme was designed to pump 1.2 m3/s but only supplies up to 1.0 m3/s (as a result of operational inefficiencies) from the uThukela River over the divide into the Goedertrouw Dam.
+An upgrade of the Thukela-Goedertrouw Transfer Scheme capacity, from 1 to 2 m3/s, was proposed and designed during the 2014/15 drought.
+This upgrade includes the installation of additional river abstraction pumps, the construction of a parallel de-sanding works, parallel high lift pump station and a parallel rising main from the second high lift pump station to the Mvuzane stream which feeds the Goedertrouw Dam.
+Following a long period of contractual-related challenges, construction works are underway and the project is expected to be completed in October 2023.